-Disrupting the Dollar, Gold vs Bitcoin, Marvelous Montauk —The Ledger
+Disrupting the Dollar, Gold vs Bitcoin, Marvelous Montauk—The Ledger

 To the Moon… Bitcoin is at $11,000 and climbing.
 Project Libra will turbo-charge Facebook’s ad empire.
 France creates G7 task force to study cryptocurrency and central banks.
 Fin-tech startup Tally raises $50 million to automate personal finance.
 Mike Novogratz’s Galaxy Digital unveils option trading for hedgies.
 IBM Blockchain offers “pay as you grow” pricing.

 …Rekt.
-Fin-tech startup says Facebook lifted its logo for Libra.
+Fintech startup says Facebook lifted its logo for Libra.
 Amazon has no plans to take on the big banks.
 E&Y says dead Quadriga founder dipped into clients’ crypto funds.
 Western Union CEO says “cashless is classist—and bad for business.”
 Coinbase rebuffs zero-day attack, “burn[s] down attacker’s infrastructure.”
 Israeli busted for mass Bitfinex hack tells court “I’m a good boy.”
 Hey Facebook, the Senate Bank Committee would like to talk to you about Libra on July 16.
 And Maxine will see you the next day.

 BALANCING THE LEDGER